brrunm/brnmpto/README.md

 ### hi, i'm bruno

-Currently working as Front-End Developer and studying Systems Analysis and Development
+Currently working as Front-End Developer and studying Analysis and Development of Systems.

 Portuguese, living in Brazil - Curitiba, PR